 Google’s computational photography skills have proved excellent substitutes for bleeding edge camera hardware, throughout the Pixel series’ lifespan, but the company stepped things up a notch with the Pixel 6 range.

-However, new camera features could arrive via software and algorithm enhancements.
+New camera features could arrive via software and algorithm enhancements.
 For example, when launching the Pixel 6, Google focused heavily on features like Real Tone, which promise more accurate reproduction of skin tones, Motion Mode, which is designed to help with action shots, and Magic Eraser, which enables unwanted elements of shots to be easily removed.
 We’ll hear more about these later in the year.

 Google Pixel 7 price and availability